Fohdeesha/lab-docu/docs/icx6xxx-adv.md

         -days 3650
     ```

-    2. Generate key in PKCS#1 format.
-Use the `-traditional`, see [openssl-genrsa](https://www.openssl.org/docs/manmaster/man1/openssl-genrsa.html) for more details.
+    Generate a key in PKCS #1 format using the `-traditional` flag (see [openssl-genrsa](https://www.openssl.org/docs/manmaster/man1/openssl-genrsa.html) for more details):
     ```
     openssl genrsa -traditional -out keyfile 2048
     ```

-    3. Create certificate sign request
+    Create the certificate signing request:
     ```
     name='{{ name }}' \
     C='{{ country }}' \